darshanjaipuria/Expense-Tracker/README.md

 Once the application is running, users can navigate to the homepage to view the transaction history and current balance.
 To add a new Income, users can go to the "Income Page" and fill out the form .
 To add a new Expense, users can go to the "Expense Page" and fill out the form .
 To  delete an existing transaction, users can go to the respective income and expense page and delete the transaction from the database.

-## Credits

-This project was built by Darshan Jain as part of a [course/project/etc.].

 ## Author